bearing/dosenet/README.md

 > Usage:
 >> **Test**: python dosimeter.py
 >
-> Supporting class for the UDP_sender class
+> Supporting class for the UDP_sender class.
+Handles actual radiation detection logic and passes through to the sender.

 	config-files/*.csv
 > Each station has it's own CSV file (Headers: stationID, hash, lat, long).
-	There are test CSV files.
+	There are test CSV files available.

 	id_rsa_dosenet.pub
 >	A **private key** used for the 'half-encrypted' stage between Raspberry Pis and the database server (GRIM).